sanand0/prompts/afterslides.md

 - Write as if the slides were written BEFORE the talk.
 Don't refer to participants.
 - Begin the slide with an H2 heading (≤10 words) that captures the core insight or action.
   - Use McKinsey-style action titles / newspaper-style headlines.
 They're insightful, useful takeaways for the reader.
-  - Avoid vague verbs like "explore" or placeholders.
+  - Avoid vague verbs like "explore" or placeholders like "next steps" or "introduction".
 State the actual insight or directive.
   - First, write headings as an outline.
 Just reading the headings tells the complete, cohesive story.
 Add bullets later.
 - In each slide, add ≤5 supporting statements based on the transcript, each ≤30 words.
   - Highlight in **bold** the top 1-3 phrases that most closely support the slide heading, if applicable.